Monicamegarcia/Monicamegarcia/README.md

 <h1 align="center"> Monica M.E.
 Garcia </h1>
-- 👋 Hi, I’m industrial engineer specialized in operational excellence, full stack developer, a web3 and low-code platforms enthusiastic.
+- 👋 Hello!
+I am an Industrial Engineer specialized in operational excellence and process management in various industries.
+Continuous improvement is my day to day, which leads me to learn and undertake constantly.
+I am a serial entrepreneur, I have generated businesses in trading account management, life insurance marketing and consulting among others.
+Part of my professional improvement has been to add tech skills through the SoyHenry bootcamp (Javascript, React, Node, Sequelize, Express, Postgres, Redux).
+I am a web3 and low code enthusiast.

 ### Contact
 📫 monicamegarcia@gmail.com